CMWolfe922/practice-projects/django-custom-user/README.md

     1.1.2) `user001` --> First user branch.
 This is the first changes to the user app.

+    1.1.3) `user002` --> Second user branch.
+This will handle the Account Manager.

 ## PROCESS OF BUILDING THE NEW USER MODEL:
 ---
 - step 1: Build the custom User model (One that uses the extended fields/email as username)